ShibamRoy9826/HackNet/README.md

 Use it just like any other social media application and share your progress on different projects with others, make friends, chat with them, and most importantly ENJOY:)

 ## Installation
-You can download the latest apk from the [Github releases page](https://github.com/ShibamRoy9826/HackNet/releases/)
+You can download the latest apk from the [GitHub releases page](https://github.com/ShibamRoy9826/HackNet/releases/)

-Steps are simple, but **Please make sure to them on an Android device ONLY!** , it will not work elsewhere:
+Steps are simple, but **Please make sure to install it on an Android device ONLY!** , it will not work elsewhere:

 1. Click on [this link](https://github.com/ShibamRoy9826/HackNet/releases/)